2023 Teen Summer Reading Club

 How do I log the minutes and hours I read?

-Your can either log them online via your Beanstack account, pick up a reading record at the library, or use a paper log that you print at home.
-Download one from the file link below.
+Your can either log them online via your Beanstack account, pick up a reading log at the library, use a paper log that you print at home (download link below), or just write your times on a regular piece of paper.
+If you log on paper, library staff will check off your log each time you visit for prizes.

-Your can either log them online via your Beanstack account, pick up a reading record at the library, or use a paper log that you print at home.
-Download one from the file link below.
+Your can either log them online via your Beanstack account, pick up a reading log at the library, use a paper log that you print at home (download link below), or just write your times on a regular piece of paper.
+If you log on paper, library staff will check off your log each time you visit for prizes.

 File Type: |